opencv/opencv/modules/ocl/doc/object_detection.rst

 ocl::OclCascadeClassifier
 -----------------------------
-.. ocv:class:: ocl::OclCascadeClassifier : public CascadeClassifier
+.. ocv:class:: ocl::OclCascadeClassifier : public Algorithm

 Cascade classifier class used for object detection.
 Supports HAAR cascade classifier  in the form of cross link ::